Lullabot/information-security-policy/access/lullabot_vpn.md

 This policy applies to all Lullabot employees and contractors.

 ### Compliance
 Critical assets are only available via the VPN, like the Daily Report and edit.lullabot.com.
-Since employees and contractors must use the VPN to access some assets, they should already have their devices configured to use the VPN, and will be more likely to use it.
+Since employees and contractors must use the VPN to access some assets, they should already have their devices configured to use the VPN, and will hopefully be more likely to use it.

 ### Explanation and Implementation